CleverTap/clevertap-ios-sdk/README.md

         Run `carthage update` to build the framework and drag the built `CleverTapSDK.framework` into your Xcode project.

+        Also, follow steps to link SDWebImage into your project

+        * In your Project, go to Carthage folder
+        * Select clevertap-ios-sdk under Checkouts
+        * Drag the built SDWebImage.framework from Vendors into your Frameworks and Libraries

     - **Manually Install the Framework**